balena-io-experimental/coral-audio-analysis/README.md

 (webserver)

 `MASTER_NODE` - full UUID of the master node to upload sound files and data for re-training the model.
+The "Upload" button will be disabled if this is not set.

+`MINIO_ACCESS_KEY` - access key for master node's Minio server, the data store for uploading sound files.

+`MINIO_SECRET_KEY` - secret key for master node's Minio server, the data store for uploading sound files.